deutschkihun/Data-Analysis/README.md

   - Throughout you can learn statistical method with practical dataset

 ## Project 4 : Visualization case study

-1. Univariate Exploration of data
+  1. Univariate Exploration of Data
-2. Bivariate Exploration of data
+  2. Bivariate Exploratio of Data
-3. Multivariate Exploration of data
+  3. Multivariate Exploration of Data

 ## Project 5 : WeRateDog
 - WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a     denominator of 10.That means there are ratings greater than 10.
 11/10, 12/10, 13/10.